Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Structured Variational Inference

 \subsection{Reparameterization and Discrete Latent Variables}

 While optimizing $q_\phi(z_m|x;\eta)$ at inference time requires some computational overhead, it allows us to bypass the typical obstacles to training VAEs with discrete latent variables.
-To learn the parameters $\phi$ of the inference network, VAE training must backpropagate through samples of latent variables via a smooth reparameterization~\cite{vae}, which is impossible for discrete variables.
-Continuous relaxations of discrete variables~\cite{maddison2017concrete,jang2017categorical} exist, but these methods produced biased approximations of the true discrete ELBO, and are sensitive to annealing schedules for temperature hyperparameters.
+To learn the parameters $\phi$ of the inference network, conventional VAE training backpropagates through samples of latent variables via a smooth reparameterization~\cite{vae}, which is impossible for discrete variables.
+Many alternatives either produce biased gradients~\citep{bengio2013estimating} or extremely high-variance gradient estimates~\citep{ranganath14,ji2021marginalized}.
+Continuous relaxations of discrete variables~\cite{maddison2017concrete,jang2017categorical,berliner2022learning} produce biased approximations of the true discrete ELBO, and are sensitive to annealing schedules for temperature hyperparameters.

 SVAE training only requires reparameterized samples of those latent variables which are direct inputs to the generative network $p_\gamma(x|z)$.
-By restricting these inputs to continuous variables, and using other latent discrete variables to capture their dependencies, discrete variables are marginalized via structured VI \emph{without} any need for biased relaxations.
+By restricting these inputs to continuous variables, and using other discrete latent variables to capture their dependencies, discrete variables are marginalized via structured VI \emph{without} any need for biased relaxations.
 With a slight abuse of notation, we will denote continuous variables in $z$ by $z_m$, and discrete variables by $k_m$.